 WHAT WILL I LEARN?

-Covering topics within Legal Concepts, Consumer Protection and RCD and Title, the course provides invaluable information and guidance to help you minimise legal problems when selling boats.
+Covering topics within Legal Concepts, Consumer Protection and RCR and Title, the course provides invaluable information and guidance to help you minimise legal problems when selling boats.

 WHAT WILL IT COVER?